brianbud/brianbud/README.md

 - 👋 Hi, I’m Brian
 - 👀 I’m interested in web development.
-- 🌱 I’m currently learning to code from The Odin Project
+- 🌱 I’m currently learning to code with #100Devs
 - 💞️ I’m looking to share what I learn on the way and be part of creating something useful.
 - 📫 You can reach me at Twitter @brianbud_ or hello@brianbud.com